pnxtech/umf/umf.md

 * emailer
 * [post]/v1/send/email

-This simplifies routing API calls, since the first array field is the service name and the second field specifies the API route.
+This simplifies routing API calls since the first array field is the service name and the second field specifies the API route.
 Note that you may optionally specify an HTTP VERB (such as get, post, put, delete, head, trace) inside of opening and closing braces.
 In the example above and HTTP POST operation is intended.
 If the optional HTTP verb is missing then `post` is assumed.
 Care should be taken to encode URL endpoint characters `:` and `/` to avoid mishandling when used in UMF message routing.

-Where applicable the HTTP body becomes the UMF message `body`.
+Where applicable, the HTTP body becomes the UMF message `body`.

 The use of the colon (:) or forward slash (/) separator is intended to simplify parsing using the split function available in string parsing libraries.
-Colon and forward slash may be used in the same key value and their use may differ across messages.
+Colon and forward slash may be used in the same key value, and their use may differ across messages.
 Keep in mind that the value of a `to` field may not be a single entity but rather a broadcasting service which sends the message to various subscribers.

 The `to` field is a required field and must be present in all messages.